sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  - [Analysing COVID-19 (2019-nCoV) outbreak data with R - part 2](https://timchurches.github.io/blog/posts/2020-03-01-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-2/)

 ## IV.
 Results

 ### Model Evaluation and Validation
 Given my limited understanding and knowledge in the field of epidemiology, this was the simplest model I was able to work with.

-The model was able to predict future cases for some states very well.
+The model was able to predict future cases for some States very well.
 However, for others it was unable to predict at all.
 I used a random generator to pick sample cities to plot the following graphs: